A note on Fokker-Planck equations and graphons: Abstract

 \section{Abstract}

-Fokker-Planck equations represent a suitable description of the finite-time behavior for a large class of particle systems as the size of the population tends to infinity.
-Recently, the theory of graph limits have been introduced in the classical mean-field framework to account for heterogeneous interactions among particles.
+{Fokker-Planck equations represent a suitable description of the finite-time behavior for a large class of particle systems as the size of the population tends to infinity.
+Recently, the theory of graph limits has been introduced in the classical mean-field framework to account for heterogeneous interactions among particles.
 In many instances, such network heterogeneity is preserved in the limit which turns from being a single Fokker-Planck equation (also known as McKean-Vlasov) to an infinite system of non-linear partial differential equations (PDE) coupled by means of a graphon.
 While appealing from an applied viewpoint, few rigorous results exist on the graphon particle system.
-This note addresses such limit system focusing on the relation between initial conditions and interaction network: if the system initial datum and the graphon degrees satisfy a suitable condition, a significantly simpler representation of the solution is available.
+This note addresses such limit system focusing on the relation between interaction network and initial conditions: if the system initial datum and the graphon degrees satisfy a suitable condition, a significantly simpler representation of the solution is available.

-Interesting conclusions can be drawn from this result: substantially different graphons can give rise to exactly the same particle behavior, e.g., if the initial condition is independent of the graphon, the particle behavior is indistinguishable from the well-known mean-field limit as long as the graphon has constant degree; step-kernels, a building block of graph limit theory, can be used to approximate the graphon particle system with a finite system of Fokker-Planck equations and an explicit rate of convergence. \\ \\ \textit{2020 MSC:} 35Q84, 05C82, 82B20, 60H20, 60K35, 35Q70. \\ \\ \textit{Key words and phrases:} Fokker-Planck equation, graphons, mean-field systems, weakly interacting particles, McKean-Vlasov, graphon particle system, interacting particle systems, step kernels, graph limits
+Interesting conclusions can be drawn from this result: substantially different graphons can give rise to exactly the same particle behavior, e.g., if the initial condition is independent of the graphon, the particle behavior is indistinguishable from the well-known mean-field limit as long as the graphon has constant degree; step-kernels, a building block of graph limit theory, can be used to approximate the graphon particle system with a finite system of Fokker-Planck equations and an explicit rate of convergence. } \\ \\ \textit{2020 MSC:} {35Q84, 05C82, 82B20, 60H20, 60K35, 35Q70.} \\ \\ \textit{Keywords:} {Fokker-Planck equation, graphons, mean-field systems, weakly interacting particles, McKean-Vlasov, graphon particle system.}